elgerlambert/redux-localstorage/README.md

 ##### config.deserialize
 The default deserialization strategy is JSON.parse.
 Specifying a deserialize function as part of your config will override this.
 This function receives a single argument (a serialized representation of your persisted state) and should return the data in a format that's expected by your application.

+##### config.merge
+During initialization any persisted state is merged with the initialState passed in as an argument to `createStore`.
+The default strategy `extends` the initialState with the persistedState.
+Override this function if that doesn't work for you.